Tikrit: Iraq War of 2003 and aftermath

-On November 22, 2005, HHC 42nd Infantry Division New York Army National Guard, handed over control of Saddam Hussein's primary palace complex in Tikrit to the governor of Saladin Province, who represented the Iraqi government.
-Discontinuing the existence of what once was FOB Danger.
+On November 22, 2005, HHC 42nd Infantry Division New York Army National Guard, handed over control of Saddam Hussein's primary palace complex in Tikrit to the governor of Saladin Province, who represented the Iraqi government, discontinuing the existence of what once was FOB Danger.
 The palace complex had served as a headquarter for U.S. 4th Infantry Division, U.S. 1st Infantry Division, and 42nd Infantry Division.
 The palace complex now serves several purposes for the Iraqi police and army, including headquarters and jails.
 The U.S. military subsequently moved their operations to al Sahra Airfield, later known as Camp Speicher, northwest of Tikrit.

 Saddam Hussein's primary palace complex contained his own palace, one built for his mother and his sons and also included a man-made lake, all enclosed with a wall and towers.
 Plans for the palace grounds when originally returned to the Iraqi people included turning it into an exclusive and lush resort.
 However, within weeks of turning over the palace, it was ravaged, and its contents, (furniture, columns, even light switches), were stolen and sold on the streets of Tikrit.

 The 402nd Civil Affairs Detachment of the U.S. Army, and the government of Salah ad Din province, began plans to improve local economic conditions.
 One of the many projects they are working on is building an industrial vocational school in the Tikrit area.
 The school will teach local people skills in different fields of technology, which will help to build and improve Iraq's economic stability.
 The curriculum will educate men and women in multiple occupational fields such as the production of high-tech products, plastic production technology, masonry, carpentry, petroleum equipment maintenance and repair, farm machinery and automotive repair.
 This self-supporting educational institution owns a textile mill where many of the graduates will work producing uniforms.
 The mill is scheduled to begin producing and selling products within the year, with the profits from the mill going to fund the school.
 The vocational school's operation, support and funding are modeled after a system South Korea used in another part of Iraq.

-On April 18, 2010, Abu Ayyub al-Masri and Abu Abdullah al-Rashid al-Baghdadi were killed in a raid 10 km southwest of Tikrit in a safe house.
+On April 18, 2010, Abu Hamza al-Muhajir and Abu Omar al-Baghdadi were killed in a raid 10 km southwest of Tikrit in a safe house.